Welcome to Flatch

-Welcome to Flatch is an American mockumentary sitcom that premiered on Fox on March 17, 2022.
+Welcome to Flatch is an American mockumentary sitcom that aired on Fox from March 17, 2022, to February 2, 2023.
 It is based on the British series This Country, which was created and written by Daisy May Cooper and her brother Charlie Cooper who also played the lead roles.
-The US adaptation was developed by Jenny Bicks.
+The American adaptation was developed by Jenny Bicks.
 In May 2022, the series was renewed for a second season which premiered on September 29, 2022.
+In October 2023, the series was canceled after two seasons.

 Premise

 A documentary crew sent to explore life in a small town meets the eccentric residents of Flatch, Ohio (a fictional rural community implied to be located just outside of Columbus in Franklin County).